JohnOmoseni/Gamers-mart/README.md

 ## Features
 The Gamers Mart Ecommerce website offers the following features:

--A responsive and user-friendly interface.
+1. A responsive and user-friendly interface.
--A wide selection of games and gaming accessories.
+2. A wide selection of games and gaming accessories.
--Cart functionality to add and remove products.
+3. Cart functionality to add and remove products.
--Checkout process
+4. Checkout process.
--A user-engaging and easy-to-navigate UI
+5. A user-engaging and easy-to-navigate UI

 ## Further Improvements
 Here are some potential improvements for our ecommerce game website built using React:

--Adding more advanced search functionality to make it easier for users to find what they are looking for.
+- Adding more advanced search functionality to make it easier for users to find what they are looking for.
--Checkout process with payment integration -Implementing a recommendation engine that suggests products based on user preferences and purchase history.
+- Checkout process with payment integration
+- Implementing a recommendation engine that suggests products based on user preferences and purchase history.
--Enhancing the UI/UX to make it more visually appealing and intuitive.
+- Enhancing the UI/UX to make it more visually appealing and intuitive.
--Adding more payment options to accommodate users who prefer different payment methods.
+- Adding more payment options to accommodate users who prefer different payment methods.

 ### Built With

-** ReactJS
+* ReactJS
-** SASS
+* SASS
-** SwiperJS
+*  SwiperJS

 ### Author

 **JohnOmoseni**

 Contributions
-We welcome contributions from developers who are interested in improving our ecommerce game website built using React.
+_We welcome contributions from developers who are interested in improving our ecommerce game website built using React._